cnti-testcatalog/testsuite/FAQ.md

 <details> <summary>Can I run CNF Conformance without a Kubernetes cluster?</summary>
 <p>

- - In simple terms, no. You need some type of k8s (kubernetes) cluster whether it's baremetal, kind, docker and so on to run CNF Conformance suite against your CNF.
+ - In simple terms, no. You need some type of Kubernetes (K8s) cluster whether it's bare metal, kind, Docker and so on to run CNF Conformance suite against your CNF.

 </p>
 </details>